Corrade

 • ARMv7 or more required (please check your hardware),

 • Raspberry Pi first generation (v1) are not compatible since they have ARMv6 which is not supported.
-The following will not work: Raspberry Pi v1, v2, Zero v1,
+The following will not work: Raspberry Pi v1, v2, Zero v1, most of which are now outdated,

 • Windows